carpentries-incubator/reproducible-publications-quarto/_episodes/05-setup-versioning.md

 keypoints:
 - R Studio has Git version control functionality built in.
 - _Forking_ a Github repository makes a copy of the repository into your personal account on Github.
-- You can _clone_ a git repository from Github to your local disk using R Studio.
+- You can _clone_ a git repository from Github to your local disk using RStudio.
 - For this workshop each learner will work with their own _fork_ of the "[R-Repro-pub](https://github.com/UCSBCarpentry/R-repro-pub)" repository.
 ---